programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 If you are interested in UV mapping, you can use the 'Model Inspector' in the bottom right corner of many models in [SketchFab](https://sketchfab.com/), including [Diva dog](https://skfb.ly/pzB7J) and the [Papua jars](https://skfb.ly/putNM).In the 3D + 2D view you can see where the U, V co-ordinates correspond on the model and the map (Figure 3).

-{% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-01.png" alt="A mesh, the model and 4 maps for a white staffy dog on a red couch with 3 blankets.
-The 2 dimensional maps include colour, normal, occulusion and roughness." caption="Figure 1.
-The mesh and maps (textures) for a model of Diva dog.
-A section of a reduced polygon mesh of Diva dog is shown for comparison.
-Diva's tan head patch and collar can be located in the colour map.
-[See the model in SketchFab](https://skfb.ly/pzB7J).
-Model created from a quick [Polycam](https://poly.cam) scan." %}

-{% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-02.png" alt="Flow charts for photogrammetry and CAD model making.
-Photogrammetry requires multiple photographs, which are used to create a point cloud, then a mesh which is wrapped in a texture to make a model, such as a sherd.
-A jar CAD model can be made by tracing the vessel outline and rotating it." caption="Figure 2.
-Models can be created by methods that include photogrammetry and Computer Aided Design (CAD).
-[See the sherd model in SketchFab](https://skfb.ly/pzEEW)." %}

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-03.png" alt="The dog and jars models in the model inspector in SketchFab." caption="Figure 3.
 The Model Inspector in SketchFab for the Diva dog and Papua Jars models." %}

-In photogrammetry, models are computed from series of overlapping photographs of an object at various angles (Rahaman, 2021).
-Photogrammetric models, including those from phone apps such as [Polycam](https://poly.cam), will typically have image textures and be realistic (left side, Figure 2).
-Models made using Blender or other CAD software may be symbolic, or made more realistic with the addition of image textures or complex materials (right side, Figure 2).

 There are many different model formats, and some, such as [STL](https://en.wikipedia.org/wiki/STL_(file_format)), will only store the mesh.
 The [GL Transmission Format (glTF) or GL Transmission Format Binary (glb)](https://en.wikipedia.org/wiki/GlTF) file format is one of the formats that can store meshes, textures, materials, animations and other properties. glTF/glb files (or rather the meshes in them) can also be compressed further with [DRACO](https://google.github.io/draco/) compression; Blender will export DRACO compressed glTF/glb files.
 There are some Central Processing Unit (CPU) penalties in decompressing DRACO files, so they will not always load faster in a website than uncompressed files.